nkinnan/esphome-pace-bms/README.md

 Different manufacturers will have different BMS management software for version 20 battery packs.
 It will not be PbmsTools, but one of a variety of manufacturer-specific affronts to good software design.
 If your pack uses PbmsTools it's version 25.

+The password for "Qualtech 48100 Test", the BMS management software for EG4 LIFEPOWER4 is "888888".
+But there are legitimately some settings you shouldn't mess with - basically most of the stuff under the Config tab, but I wouldn't mess with overriding the firmware upgrade settings either).

 These older BMSes will usually have two RS485 ports (looks like an ethernet socket) and may have an RS232 port (looks like a telephone socket).
 They usually won't have a CAN bus port.

 Example protocol version 20 BMS front-panel: